palakagl/-Multiclass-Text-Classification-for-Personal-Assistant-Chatbot-with-Wysdom.AI/README.md

 ## Multiclass Text Classification for Personal Assistant Chatbot with Wysdom.AI

+## Introduction

+Wysdom has also developed a tool called Conversation Analytics that does just that: it analyzes millions of chatbot and live-chat conversations to automatically determine the main contact reasons (i.e., topics).
+The tool also displays the results in an interactive dashboard so that clients can dive deep.

+Conversation analytics is difficult because (a) the messages are unstructured, (b) the messages are noisy, (c) topic analysis is inherently subjective, and (d) the optimal number of topics (and other hyperparameters) is unknown beforehand.

+There are two primary approaches to topic analysis/conversation analytics: supervised and unsupervised.
+In a supervised approach, a human must first manually label a subset of the messages with their associated topic.
+Then, data scientists use ML algorithms to build a model in the usual way for text classification.
+In an unsupervised setting, labelling is not required.
+Data scientists use unsupervised ML algorithms such as clustering or dimensionality reductions, although the quality of the topics will not be as high.

+## Modelling

 Implemented Deep Models, Hybrid Models, Shallow Models and Auto ML Models (Hugging Face Transformers) algorithms to achieve the best performing model of
 92.69% accuracy